numpy/numpy/doc/neps/ufunc-overrides.rst

 disabling Ufuncs so a class cannot define a Ufuncs to return a different result than the corresponding binary operations (i.e., if ``np.add(x, y)`` is defined, it should match ``x + y``).
-Our goal was to simply the dispatch logic for binary operations with NumPy arrays as much as possible, by making it possible to use Python's dispatch rules or NumPy's dispatch rules, but not some mixture of both at the same time.
+Our goal was to simplify the dispatch logic for binary operations with NumPy arrays as much as possible, by making it possible to use Python's dispatch rules or NumPy's dispatch rules, but not some mixture of both at the same time.